richyBaxter/geo-analyzer/README.md

 ## 🎯 What is GEO?

-Generative Engine Optimization (GEO) is the practice of optimizing content to appear in AI-generated responses from systems like ChatGPT, Claude, Perplexity and other LLM-based search engines.
+Generative Engine Optimisation (GEO) is the practice of optimizing content to appear in AI-generated responses from systems like ChatGPT, Claude, Perplexity and other LLM-based search engines.

-### Key Metrics Analyzed
+### Key Metrics Analysed

 | Metric | Target | What It Measures |
 |--------|--------|------------------|